 The hotspot’s name should now appear in the network settings of any of your Wi-Fi enabled devices and you should be able to connect using the password you entered.

-While the Windows Mobile hotspot is a good way to increase your Wi-Fi capabilities there are also dedicated solutions such as Powerline adaptors and bridge routers that can extend the range of your network so that it reaches to every corner of your home.
-Check out our How to improve Wi-Fi in the home guide for more details.
+While the Windows Mobile hotspot is a good way to share Wi-Fi there are alternatives if you want better Wi-Fi coverage in your home, such as powerline adapters and mesh Wi-Fi kits that can extend the range of your network so that it reaches to every corner of your home.